emcie-co/pytest-stochastics/README.md

 # pytest-stochastics

-A pytest plugin for running stochastic tests with configurable thresholds.
+A pytest plugin for running stochastic tests with configurable policies.

+> Definition: Stochastic Test - A test that may occasionally fail due to the non-deterministic character of the test subject.
+Evaluated by an `at_least` of out `out_of` model.

 ## Features